 I am a fan of the self-centering nozzles because they allow me to disassemble, clean, and reassemble the whole airbrush extremely quickly.
 Not having to deal with a tiny spanner and being afraid of damaging the nozzle is a great plus as well.
 New nozzles are not exactly cheap.

 Switching from a paintbrush to an airbrush costs quite a lot of money.
-Not only you have to buy an airbrush, but you also need to buy an air compressor.
+Not only do you have to buy an airbrush, but you also need to buy an air compressor.
 Otherwise, the airbrush won’t work, right?

 I think it’s reasonable to expect that the total sum needed will be at least 150 dollars.
 But you know how it goes – buy cheap, buy twice.
-Cheap and poorly made airbrushes can be a real pain to use and maintain in working condition.
+Cheap and poorly made airbrushes can be a real pain to use and maintain in working conditions.
 I’ve been there.
 So I would suggest saving some more money for one of the better airbrushes instead of getting a Chinese Iwata knockoff for 15 bucks.